 Don’t pay off your student loans early if:

-• You’re not saving for retirement.
-If you’re not saving for retirement yet, you should take care of this part of your finances first.
-At the very least, you should contribute to your workplace retirement account up to any amount your employer will match.
+- You’re not saving for retirement.
+If you’re not saving for retirement, you should take care of this part of your finances first.
+At the very least, you should contribute up to your workplace retirement account to any amount your employer will match.
+If you’re not contributing to at least the employer match, you’re losing out on free money from your employer that can help significantly accelerate retirement savings efforts.
+For example, the majority of employers offer plans with employer contributions.
 If you’re self-employed, contributing to an account like a SEP IRA or a solo 401(k) can help you prepare for retirement while lowering your taxable income.

-• You have high-interest debt.
+- You have high-interest debt.
 If you have other kinds of debt, you should prioritize paying down whatever balances carry the highest interest rates.
-For instance, the average credit card interest rate is well over 17 percent, which is much higher than most student loans charge.
+For instance, the average credit card interest rate is well over 20 percent, much higher than most student loans charge.
+Over the long run, it will cost you far more if you hang onto high-interest credit card debt.

-• You may want to utilize federal programs.
+- You may want to utilize federal programs.
 If you have federal student loans and are considering signing up for an income-driven repayment plan or Public Service Loan Forgiveness, hold off on putting extra money toward your loans.
-Both of these programs give you the opportunity to have some of your balance forgiven.
+Both of these programs allow you to have some of your balance forgiven.

 Pros and cons of paying off student loans early

 Paying off student loans early has its upsides and downsides.
-Here are some of the benefits and drawbacks of paying back your loan early.
+Here are some benefits and drawbacks of paying back your loan early.

 Pros

-• Pay less over the life of the loan: Because your student loan, like most other debt, accrues interest when you carry a balance, it’s cheaper if you pay off the loan earlier.
-It gives the debt less time to accumulate interest, which means that you’ll pay less money in the long run.
+- Pay less over the life of the loan: Because your student loan, like most other debt, accrues interest when you carry a balance, it’s cheaper if you pay off the loan earlier.
+It gives the debt less time to accumulate interest, meaning you’ll pay less in the long run.

-• Get a head start on other financial goals: With one less monthly payment to worry about, you’ll be able to use the funds you would apply to your student loans for other purposes, like saving for a house or retirement, paying off a mortgage or taking a vacation.
+- Get a head start on other financial goals: With one less monthly payment to worry about, you can use the funds you would apply to your student loans for other purposes.
+This can help with financial goals like saving for a house or retirement, paying off a mortgage or taking a vacation.

-• Improve debt-to-income ratio: Getting rid of a significant monthly payment could improve your debt-to-income ratio, a measurement that most lenders evaluate when determining your qualifications for credit.
-With an improved debt-to-income ratio, you may be eligible for better interest rates on credit cards, mortgages and more.
+- Improve debt-to-income ratio: Getting rid of a significant monthly payment could improve your debt-to-income ratio, a measurement that most lenders evaluate when determining your qualifications for credit.
+With an improved debt-to-income ratio, you may be eligible for better interest rates on credit cards and mortgages.

 Cons